 He is a legal academic whose work builds on his background in law, technology, and economics to consider the interface between law and technology and the role of regulation in high-tech industries.
 He has particular expertise in telecommunications law and technology, including data- and cybersecurity, and his work has appeared in various law journals and other publications.
 His work has been used by administrative agencies, cited in judicial opinions, and referenced by federal legislators, and he has addressed both American and other governmental and regulatory agencies.

-Professor Hurwitz previously was the inaugural Research Fellow at the University of Pennsylvania Law School’s Center for Technology, Innovation and Competition (CTIC), prior to which he was a Visiting Assistant Professor at George Mason University Law School.
-From 2007–2010 he was a Trial Attorney with the United States Department of Justice Antitrust Division in the Telecommunications and Media Enforcement Section.
+Professor Hurwitz received his JD from the University of Chicago Law School where he received Olin and MVP2 law and economics scholarships as well as an MA in Economics from George Mason University.
+He received his BA from St. John’s College.
+Professor Hurwitz was previously a full professor and founding director of the Governance & Technology Center at the University of Nebraska.
+Prior to that he was the inaugural research fellow at the University of Pennsylvania Law School’s Center for Technology, Innovation, and Competition (CTIC) and a visiting assistant professor at George Mason University Law School.
+From 2007–2010 he was a trial attorney with the United States Department of Justice Antitrust Division in the Telecommunications and Media Enforcement Section.